lpego/mzb-suite/README.md

 # Get started
 <!-- LINKS -->
+You can get the trained models and some demo data here: https://doi.org/10.5281/zenodo.17581222

 Please see the [documentation](https://mzb-workflow.readthedocs.io/en/latest/), it explains everything relating to the package.
 You can jump to directly to sections here:

 1. [Installation](https://mzb-workflow.readthedocs.io/en/latest/files/installing.html)